Sick Boy (album): Critical reception

-Upon release, Sick Boy was met with mostly negative reviews by the music critics.
+Upon release, Sick Boy was met with mixed reviews by the music critics.

 AllMusic's Neil Z. Young positively said of the album, "Compared to their 2017 official debut, the Chainsmokers' sophomore album, Sick Boy, is more introspective, thoughtful and emotional.
 It's also a vast improvement on the often precious (and, frankly, boring) EDM-pop of Memories…Do Not Open."
 He went on to state that, "At the heart of it all, this set is dark, sometimes exciting, and a step in the right direction for the immensely popular but critically maligned duo.
 World-weariness and a troubled heart suit them well and managed to do some good on Sick Boy."

 In sharp contrast, Laura Snapes of The Guardian gave the record a very negative review, calling it "a torrent of spew-inducing self-pity".